 This only works if the added tax benefit provides a better return.
 You use the taxable equivalent yield formula to find out.
 That link comes complete with a chart to make things easier.

 There are limitations, though.
 Since municipal bonds are free from federal income tax, it’s entirely dependent on your marginal tax bracket.
 You’ll also have to find a high-grade municipal bond that fits your time horizon with a yield high enough to beat the other short-term investment options.
-Under the right circumstances the extra tax savings might be worth it.

 Floating Rate Bond Fund